 The high temperature alarm sounds and an indicator light glows if the refrigerator or the freezer temperature is too high for two hours.
+A blinking light signals which part of the appliance is affected.
 The alarm will end when the temperature is brought back to a proper setting.